 Multiple-choice questions [MCQs], in general, assess conceptual knowledge and understanding of a skill.
 They're beneficial in providing some indicators of the candidate’s AWS skill level, as you can see below.

-AWS Multiple Choice Questions
+Multiple Choice Questions on AWS and GCP skills

 Real-world or Hands-on tasks and questions require candidates to dive deeper and actually demonstrate their skill proficiency.
 Using the hands-on questions in our library, candidates can be measured on practical demonstrations and multiple solution paths.
 Some examples of questions in our library are as below.